-Ian Coristine is not your typical photographer, accepting random assignments.
-Only a single subject motivates him to get behind his camera - The Thousand Islands.
-His discovery and love affair with that region began during a random flight in 1992.
-He found an island, literally one in a thousand, with a unique natural harbor that could protect his plane from marauding storms.
-During his former career as the Canadian distributor for Challenger ultralight aircraft, Ian learned the craft of air-to-air photography.
-Living "in the assignment" with his plane offering a privileged view of an extraordinary place, he began shooting it low from above.
+Ian Coristine is not a typical photographer accepting random assignments.
+Only two subjects motivate him to get behind his camera - The 1000 Islands, and more recently, Provence, France where he and his wife Lyne have a small home.
+His discovery and love affair with "the River" began during a random flight in 1992.
+Three years later he found an island, literally one in a thousand, with a unique natural harbor that could protect his plane from marauding storms.
+During his former career distributing Challenger ultralight aircraft across Canada, Ian learned the craft of air-to-air photography.
+Living "in the assignment" with his float plane providing a privileged view of an extraordinary place, he began shooting low from above.

-Ian Coristine's sixth book, a memoir, is titled One in a Thousand.
+Ian Coristine's sixth book, a memoir published as an interactive iPad eBook, was titled One in a Thousand.
 Reminiscent of The Olive Farm, A Year in Provence and Under the Tuscan Sun, it was co-written with Donna Walsh Inglehart (Grindstone, Breaking the Ring).
 This groundbreaking eBook was produced by Toronto's McLellan Interactive Publishing.
-Highly rated in Apple’s iPad App Store, it has been highly praised by many reviewers, including Kirkus Reviews who bill themselves as "The World's Toughest Book Critics."
+Garnering 5-star ratings in Apple’s iPad App Store, it received further high praise from many reviewers, including Kirkus Reviews who bill themselves as "The World's Toughest Book Critics."